Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Show that you can call a GET HTTP endpoint.
 This is a totally new operation in this API version.

+### Server_Parameterized_myOp

+- Endpoint: `head /server/parameterized/myOp`

+An simple operation in a parameterized server.

 ### SpecialWords_Operation_for